GuignardLab/sc3D/README.md

 conda install pip
 ```

-and finally install the library and the script:
+and finally install the library and the script (still from the folder sc3D):
 ```shell
 pip install .
 ```